Asi7ho/vibe/README.md

 # vibe

-A basic music player for .flac, .wav, .mp3, .ogg files
+A basic music player for .flac, .wav, .mp3, .ogg files The app has been tested on MacOs only.

+## Build/Run

+To build the app:
+`cargo build` in root

+To run the app:
+`cargo run` in root

+To have an executable file, you need `cargo bundle` Navigate to vibe_gui and type command:
+`cargo bundle` for debug
+`cargo bundle --release` for release

 ## Things to do
 - [x] Implement mp3 decoder